 Information for the Future

 From beginning to end, USGS science informs and assists the response to major storms.
-Whether it be through modeling and forecasting, mobilizing teams around the country to help where they’re needed, responding to emergencies or assisting other agencies, the USGS has and will continue to weather whatever storm may come.
+Whether through modeling and forecasting, mobilizing teams around the country to help where they’re needed, responding to emergencies, or assisting other agencies, the USGS will continue to weather whatever storms may come.